 But emotional eating can negatively affect your health — both physically and mentally.
 It can lead to weight gain, or worsen preexisting conditions like diabetes, especially if you aren’t able to do as much physical activity as usual.
 Those things, in turn, can cause or exacerbate depression or anxiety.
-So it’s essential during these unprecedented times to pay attention to what, when, how and why you’re eating.
+So it’s essential to continue paying attention to what, when, how and why you’re eating.

-Rush clinical psychologists Joyce A. Corsica, PhD, and Mackenzie Kelly, PhD, offer 8 tips to help you maintain healthy eating habits during social distancing.
+Rush clinical psychologists Joyce A. Corsica, PhD, and Mackenzie Kelly, PhD, offer 8 tips to help you maintain healthy eating habits as the pandemic continues.

 One of the main reasons people overeat at home is the lack of structure in the day, and social distancing can easily throw off your day-to-day routine.